Supernova Constraints on Dark Flavored Sectors

-In Fig.~\ref{fig:Y_Lambda} we show the radial profiles of the $\Lambda$ abundancy, $Y_\Lambda$, predicted by these EoS for the simulations of ~\cite{Bollig:2020xdr} at $\sim1 \,$s post-bounce.
+In Fig.~\ref{fig:Y_Lambda} we show the profiles of the $\Lambda$ abundancy, $Y_\Lambda$, predicted by these EoS for the simulations of ~\cite{Bollig:2020xdr} at $\sim1 \,$s post-bounce.
 A large abundancy of $\Lambda$, of the order of 10\% is obtained at the core of the PNS for LS220$\Lambda$.
 In case of SFHoY, $\Lambda$ abundancies are always modest, of less than a few percent, with a maximum at $r\simeq7-8$ km where the PNS reaches the highest temperatures and $\Lambda$-production is dominated by thermal effects.

-Finally, it is important to point out that only SFHoY is consistent with all known nuclear and astrophysical constraints~\cite{Oertel:2016bki}.
-The LS220$\Lambda$ EoS, on the other hand, is unable to produce neutron stars with $2 M_\odot$ masses, being in conflict with observations~\cite{Demorest:2010bx,Antoniadis:2013pzd,Cromartie:2019kug}.
-Therefore, in our analysis, we use the results from the SFHo simulations as our baseline and include LS220 to test the robustness of the results with respect to the choice of EoS.